goldenstein64/pl-definitions/README.md

 # Penlight Definitions

 Definition files for [lunarmodules/Penlight](https://github.com/lunarmodules/Penlight) to use with [sumneko/lua-language-server](https://github.com/sumneko/lua-language-server).
-The annotations have been manually re-written to be parsable by the LSP.
+The annotations have been manually re-written directly from the [docs](https://lunarmodules.github.io/Penlight/index.html) and [source code](https://github.com/lunarmodules/Penlight) to be parsable by the LSP.

 ## Usage